marcopennekamp/lore/spec/structs-components-traits.md

   Note: Since this proposal does not add any additional expressiveness to the language (only convenience), it is not a candidate for the MVL itself.
 Also, another question is how this system interacts with namespacing, and thus it would be prudent to define the module system first and THEN turn our attention to this proposal.

 - One step further: Automatic, optional **memoization of properties**.

+- The lack of struct inheritance currently has the big disadvantage that one cannot **"mix in" property definitions**.
+If you have a trait `Entity` that requires all its implementors to specify a `name: String` property and a `Sprite` component, this has to be re-declared inside every struct that implements `Entity`.
+I can see two main ways to solve this problem: (1) add mixins as a language feature or (2) allow users to solve this problem with a macro system. **Mixins** would firmly concern themselves with the realm of data representation; they would not even define their own types.
+Hence, adding mixins would preserve our stated goal of separating data representation and abstract data structure and behavior.
+You could declare a mixin alongside a trait if close data coupling is desired, but each struct would at least have to declare that it's using the mixin.
+There would be no language-level coupling between mixins and traits.

 - **Companion namespaces** for any declared type.
 (See also the next proposal in this list.)